Vilma Caluag: Early life and education

 Caluag was born as Vilma Pineda Balle on November 6, 1972, in San Fernando, Pampanga to Meliton Balle and Lolita Pineda.
 Raised in a modest household, she experienced firsthand the challenges of poverty.
 Her family operated an ice-selling business, which was profitable during the summer but struggled during the rainy season.
 Their home in Barangay Dolores frequently flooded, leading to health issues due to prolonged exposure to stagnant water.
 Despite these hardships, Caluag was determined to pursue her education.

+She finished her high school education in Jose Abad Santos High School (now Pampanga High School).
 She completed her Bachelor of Arts in Literature at the University of the Assumption in San Fernando.

 Political career

+Barangay politics (2010–2018)

 Vilma Caluag began her public service as Barangay Captain of Barangay Dolores in San Fernando.
 During this time, she worked on local development and governance at the grassroots level.

 In 2016, she was elected President of the Association of Barangay Captains (ABC) of San Fernando.
 This role gave her an ex-officio seat on the Sangguniang Panlungsod (City Council), allowing her to represent the barangays in city legislation.

+2019 San Fernando, Pampanga mayoralty bid

 Caluag ran for mayor of San Fernando in the 2019 elections but was unsuccessful.
 Undeterred, she continued to serve her community and prepared for another run.

+Mayor of San Fernando, Pampanga (2022–present)

+First term

 In 2022, running under the PDP–Laban party, Caluag won the mayoralty with 57,486 votes, defeating incumbent Pampanga Provincial Board Member Rosve Henson, Vice Mayor Jimmy Lazatin and former Mayor Oscar Rodriguez.
 She was sworn in as the first female mayor of the city on June 30, 2022.